ThomasWMiller/jump-start-mnist-iforest/README.md

 Compressed image and label files for MNIST.
 See **README.md** under this directory for addition information about the original MNIST data.

+For working with Go, try the [GoMNIST GitHub repository](https://github.com/petar/GoMNIST).

 ### Under the python directory

 **getMNIST.py** uses the Python packages [gzip](https://github.com/petar/GoMNIST) to read the original MNIST training data.